Geometric quantum discord of an arbitrary two-qudit state: the exact value and general upper bounds: Introduction

 In other definitions \cite{Pau.Oli.Sar:13, Spe.Ors:13,Rog.Spe.Ill:16} of the geometric quantum discord, different than in (\ref{vedral}) distances are used.

-Though the optimization problem for the computation of the geometric quantum discord of a bipartite state is much simpler than that for the quantum discord, its exact value has been explicitly computed only in some particular cases, namely, for a general two-qubit state \cite{Dak.Ved.Bru:10}, a general qubit-qudit state \cite{Ran.Par:12} and some special families of two-qudit states \cite{Ran.Par:12, Luo.Fu:10}.
+Though the optimization problem for the computation of the geometric quantum discord of a bipartite state is much simpler than that for the quantum discord, its exact value has been explicitly computed only in some particular cases, namely, for a general two-qubit state \cite{Dak.Ved.Bru:10} , a general qubit-qudit state \cite{Ran.Par:12}, a general pure two-qudit state \cite{Luo.Fu:12} and some special families of mixed two-qudit states \cite{Ran.Par:12, Luo.Fu:10}.

 However, to our knowledge, for a general two-qudit state of an arbitrary dimension, the explicit exact analytical value of the geometric quantum discord has not been reported in the literature -- only its lower bounds \cite{Ran.Par:12, Luo.Fu:10, Has.Lar.Joa:12, Bag.Dey.Osa:19, Gir.Ade:11}.